pasccom/KeyboardCompositor/README.md

 FEATURES
 --------

-Here is the list of the current features (included in version 0.1)
+Here is the list of the current features (included in version 0.2)
 - Phonetic mapping of Russian Cyrillic alphabet into latin on the text fields with the `lang` attribute
+- Allow the user to activate the extension on text fields without the `lang` attribute (or with other `lang` attribute).

 Ideas I have to extend the functionalities of the page are listed [below](#future-developments)